isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 36. Madam, I turn now to how we are strengthening Singapore as a legal services and intellectual property (IP) hub.

 {:start="37"}
 37. We continue to push ahead in enhancing Singapore’s hard-earned position and reputation as a leading legal services and IP hub.
-This, I think Members will appreciate, is necessary, not just to grow the legal and IP sectors, but also to support Singapore’s broader status as a centre for commerce, banking, and finance.
+This, I think Members will appreciate is necessary, not just to grow the legal and IP sectors, but also to support Singapore’s broader status as a centre for commerce, banking, and finance.

 A. <u>Expanding legal technology capabilities and equipping our legal workforce to meet today’s and tomorrow’s needs</u>